nettoolx/nettoolx.github.io/README.md

 8. Support international domain names;
 9. Will support Android, iOS, MacOS, and Linux systems;
 10. Free, no ads, no privacy permissions required.

-You can visit http://www.nettools.top, which provides a more friendly free download interface.
+## You can visit <a href="http://www.nettools.top">http://www.nettools.top</a>, which provides a more friendly free download interface.